rabauke/mpl/doc/README.md

 ```shell
 user@host:~/mpl/build$ cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local ..
 ```
-The option `-DCMAKE_INSTALL_PREFIX:PATH` specifies the installaztion path.
+The option `-DCMAKE_INSTALL_PREFIX:PATH` specifies the installation path.
 Cmake can also be utilized to install the MPL header files.
 Just call CMake a second time and specify the `--install` option now, e.g.,
 ```shell
 user@host:~/mpl/build$ cmake --install .
 ```

-A set of unit tests and a collection of exmaples that illustrate the usage of MPL can be complied via CMake, too, if required.
+A set of unit tests and a collection of examples that illustrate the usage of MPL can be complied via CMake, too, if required.
 To build the MPL unit tests add the option `-DBUILD_TESTING=ON` to the initial CMake call.
-Similarily, `-DMPL_BUILD_EXAMPLES=ON` enables building example codes.
+Similarly, `-DMPL_BUILD_EXAMPLES=ON` enables building example codes.
 Thus,
 ```shell
 user@host:~/mpl/build$ cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local -DBUILD_TESTING=ON -DMPL_BUILD_EXAMPLES=ON ..